jayantom/sknobs/README.md

 ## Initialization

-The knobs database is loaded after a call to knobs_init, a seed for selected first randomly by using the time of day, this can be overridding by setting a SEED environment variable or by passing in an +seed=n option on the command line.
-After the seed has been determined a number of initialization files are tried.
+The knobs database is loaded after a call to knobs_init, a seed is selected first randomly by using the time of day, this can be overridden by setting a SEED environment variable or by passing in an +seed=n option on the command line.
+After the seed has been determined it can not be overridden.
+Next a number of initialization files are tried.

   1. ~/.knobsrc